phoenixframework/phoenix/C_routing.md

 end
 ```

 Next, we need to define a channel, specifying a topic and associating it with the channel module which will implement its behavior.
-If we have a channel module called `RoomChannel` and a topic called `lobby`, the code to do this is straightforward.
+If we have a channel module called `RoomChannel` and a topic called `rooms`, the code to do this is straightforward.

 ```elixir
 defmodule HelloPhoenix.Router do